 Criminal Minds surpinsingly averts this in "Honor Among Thieves".
 The Russian that the characters speak sounds very natural and is, for the most part, free of ridiculous accents.
 Even Prentiss, who, of course, has an accent, constructs her sentences the way a native Russian speaker would do.

 Airwolf featured something Russian fairly regularly and butchered it with wild abandon.
 The prime example is the Stavograd two-parter where the crew come up against General Kirov.
 The location itself is quite ridiculous as a Russian place name, and the Russian signage is complete gibberish that is occasionally hilarious.
-There is a huge dial they constantly look at that indicates dangerously high level of what could be best translated into English as "ariesources". (овноурсы, овно- being something related to Aries, the sheep, and -урсы likely the tail end of the word for resources).
+There is a huge dial they constantly look at that indicates dangerously high level of what could be best translated into English as "ariesources". овноурсы, овно- being something related to Aries, the sheep, and -урсы likely the tail end of the word for resources).
 It's also one letter away from "shitources".

 Averted in Sledge Hammer!, where Sledge, when assigned to bodyguard a Russian defector and protect him from the KGB, speaks his Catch Phrase "Trust me, I know what I'm doing" in perfect Russian (subtitled for the benefit of the rest of us).